 - 1. When the Dose Reduction Guidance is used, there is a limit imposed on the min mA allowed, which poses a problem for our protocols. - 2.
-Dose Reduction Guidance is not available on the Discovery CT750 HD scanner, and we wished to be consistent in our protocols across GE CT platforms. - 3.
-Our radiologists have approved the use of a certain percent ASiR for the different exams and do not want to have it altered by the Dose Reduction Guidance.

-6. These protocols incorporate oral contrast.
+Dose Reduction Guidance is not available on the Revolution Frontier[TM], Revolution[TM] HD, and Discovery[TM] Series scanners, and we wished to be consistent in our protocols across GE CT platforms. - 3.
+Our radiologists have approved the use of a certain percent ASiR for the different exams and do not want to have it altered by the Dose Reduction Guidance. - 6.
+These protocols incorporate oral contrast.
 How do we use the protocols if our institution has gotten away from using oral contrast in our emergency department?